Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Bayesian learning.md

 ##  Hierarchical Models

+We consider a multilevel model to be a regression (a linear or generalized linear model) in which the parameters—the regression coefficients—are given a probability model.
+This second-level model has parameters of its own—the hyperparameters of the model—which are also estimated from data.
+The two key parts of a multilevel model are varying coefficients, and a model for those varying coefficients (which can itself include group-level predictors).
+Classical regression can sometimes accommodate varying coefficients by using indicator variables.
+The feature that distinguishes multilevel models from classical regression is in the modeling of the variation between groups.

+Multilevel models are also called hierarchical, for two different reasons: first, from the structure of the data (for example, students clustered within schools);
+and second, from the model itself, which has its own hierarchy, with the parameters of the within-school regressions at the bottom, controlled by the hyperparameters of the upper-level model.

 ### Hierarchical Bayesian Regression

+Hierarchical  Bayes：
+* **explicitly  represent  category  hierarchies**  for  sharing  abstract  knowledge.
+* explicitly  idenAfy  only  **a  small  number  of  parameters**  that  are  relevant  to  the  new  concept  being  learned.
 `Hierarchical Bayesian Regression` extends the Bayesian models by setting  the uncertainty  of the uncertainty such as
 $$
 y\sim Pr(\phi(x)\mid \theta)\\